FluentValidation/FluentValidation/docs/aspnet.md

 ### Use with Page Models

-Configuration for use with ASP.NET Razor Pages and PageModels is exactly the same as with MVC above, but there are several limitations:

-- You can't define a validator for the whole page-model, only for models exposed as properties on the page model.
+Configuration for use with ASP.NET Razor Pages and PageModels is exactly the same as with MVC above, but with the limitation that you can't define a validator for the whole page-model, only for models exposed as properties on the page model.
-- The `CustomizeValidatorAttribute` is not supported on .net core 2.1 (only 3.1 and 5.0)
-- The `RuleSetForClientSideMessagesAttribute` is not supported on .net core 2.1 (only 3.1 and 5.0)

 You can also use the `SetRulesetForClientsideMessages` extension method within your page handler: